 - Creates a General Request

-- Assigns the tasks you added to the workflow
+- Assigns the tasks from your workflow

 - Click Add a Task